Methods for vaccinating a child from poliomyelitis

 • condylomata.

-Before and after vaccination, the child shouldbe under medical supervision.
-It is not recommended to violate the schedule of vaccinations.
-Complications after OPV or IPV pass by themselves or by treatment.
+Before and after vaccination, the child shouldbe under the supervision of a doctor.
+It is not recommended to violate the vaccination schedule.
+Complications after OPV or IPV go away on their own or with the help of treatment.
 The disease itself is not treated.
-At the moment, vaccination is the most effective way to fight a dangerous ailment.
-To refuse from it because of fear of complications - to put the baby even more dangerous.
+At the moment, the most effective way to combat a dangerous disease is vaccination.
+Refusing it because of fear of complications - expose the baby to even greater danger.

 Comments